vramana/cherow/README.md

 However there is a small difference from other parsers because Cherow outputs an `await` property on the `ForStatement` node.
 This because of the `Asynchronous Iteration` implementation.

+## Bug reporting

+If you find a bug or another issue, don't hesitate to report it and we will try our best to solve the issue within short time.
+I know how irritating it can be if you are writing code and encounter bugs in your dependencies.
+And even more frustrating if you need to wait weeks or days.

+So from the moment I respond to you, it will take maximum 30 minutes before the bug is fixed.
+For other issues the same response time.
+If it take longer time to fix.
+You will be notified.

+I will try to respond to you within one hour.
+Sometimes it can take a bit longer.
+I'm not allways online.

 ## Contribution

  You are welcome to contribute.
 As a golden rule - always run benchmarks to verify that you haven't created any